 The States Assembly have agreed that a climate emergency exists and is likely to have profound effects in Jersey.

-In response to the climate emergency, a Carbon Neutral Strategy was lodged with the States Assembly at the end of 2019.
+In response to the climate emergency, the States Assembly voted unanimously to approve the amended Carbon Neutral Strategy.
 The carbon neutral strategy responds to the requirement from the States Assembly to bring forward a plan to aim to be carbon neutral by 2030.
 The carbon neutral strategy builds on the progress made through the

 In July 2019 the Council of Ministers published an initial

 report on tackling the climate emergency in Jersey which outlined the case for the direct and indirect benefits of Jersey pursuing a carbon neutral future.

 The States Assembly has also voted to approve the amended Sustainable Transport Policy.
 Transport accounts for 51% of Jersey's on island carbon emissions so will have an impact on our aim to be carbon neutral.

 You're invited to watch a briefing on our carbon neutral strategy and sustainable transport policy to learn more about what the States Assembly has agreed to deliver.